jaberg/skdata/README.rst

 the ``larray`` to help with that, but memory-mapped files and other techniques for working with large amounts of data are welcome as well.

+Many datasets are meant to be used in the context of particular *tasks*.
+When that is the case, a dataset class will provide methods that filter self.meta and return the representation of the data that is most appropriate for the task.
+For example, a classification task method on a small dataset will return an ``X, y`` pair where ``X`` is numpy ndarray design matrix and ``y`` is a numpy array of integers.
+For a larger dataset, the design matrix might be provided by a lazily-evaluated proxy object.

+Lazy-evaluation is important to the design of data processing pipelines for large datasets.
+It decouples the logic of providing access to data from the logic of efficient caching, which is often task specific.

 Development Status
 ==================